BelenVN/proyecto-da-promo-b-pt-modulo-1-team-1/README.md

 For detailed instructions on how to run and play the game, please refer to the `hangman.ipynb` file.

+Note on data entry:
+In some runtime environments, it may happen that the program does not register user input on certain occasions, requiring pressing Enter a second time for the entered letter to be processed correctly.
+This is a visual problem with the environment and does not affect the logic or operation of the code.
+If you experience this behavior, simply press Enter again without re-entering the letter.

 ## Authors
 This project is developed by female authors: